-The Finished Roof/Waterproofing Surface of any of these system types is defined by whatever is placed on the membrane, which may be insulation, ballast, pavers or overburden.
+Regardless of the system type, the Finished Waterproofing System is defined by whatever is placed on the membrane, which may be insulation, ballast, pavers or overburden.
 These materials will displace water and therefore affect the height of membrane flashing needed to prevent water ingress.
-The definition of Finished Roof/Waterproofing Surface is illustrated below in Figures 1.3.2-1 and 1.3.2-2.
+The definition of Finished Waterproofing System is illustrated below in Figures 1.3.2-1 and 1.3.2-2.
 See also 1.2 Definitions.